Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.ACR.AdminUser.md

 ## SYNOPSIS

-Use RBAC for delegating access to ACR instead of the registry admin user.
+Use Azure AD accounts instead of using the registry admin user.

 ## DESCRIPTION

-Use RBAC for delegating access to ACR instead of the registry admin user.
+Use role-based access control (RBAC) for delegating an Azure AD (AAD) account access to Azure Container Registry (ACR) instead of using the registry admin user.

 ## RECOMMENDATION

 The Admin user account is a single user account with administrative access to the registry.
-This account is designed for single user access for test and development.
+This account provides single user access for test and development.

 Consider using an AAD-based identity with roles based access granted.
 Also consider disabling the Admin user account.